ChadJessup/KafkaHelpers/README.md

 * TODO: ```KafkaHelpers.Tests.*```: Tests, and test helpers.
 These would be a good place to start when figuring out how to use the helpers if the documentation isn't enough.
   * TODO: ```KafkaHelpers.Tests.Helpers```: This library can be independently consumed to help with writing unit tests in other projects.

+### Potential Features/Libraries

+* AspnetCore HealthCheck for Kafka Cluster and/or topic lag

 ## Dependency Injection

 Due to the builder pattern used to instantiate Kafka Clients, there can be difficulties injecting Kafka clients into dependent classes.